Germany To Summon Belarus Envoy Over Media Crackdown: Govt Source - UrduPoint

 Berlin, (UrduPoint / Pakistan Point News - 30th Aug, 2020 ) :Germany will summon the Belarus ambassador after Minsk revoked accreditations of foreign media reporters covering the country's anti-government protests, a government source said on Sunday.

 "The Belarus ambassador will be summoned to the foreign affairs ministry," the source said.
-Foreign Minister Heiko Mass has already condemned the moves against the foreign media as "unacceptable".
+Foreign Minister Heiko Maas has already condemned the moves against the foreign media as "unacceptable".